logo

 Location / Where to Meet

-6. All participants must be proficient in snorkeling
+• All guests must be proficient at snorkeling.

-7. All participants must be able to climb a short ladder to re-board the boat
+• Everyone must be able to climb a short ladder to re-board the boat.
+This tour is not wheelchair accessible.

 What’s Included